harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Some examples of values that are not hardcoded include chart versions, values YAMLs, infradef, and namespaces.
 These are currently treated as runtime inputs.

-#### When querying the Harness Approval API, the Approval Details are returning with message No Approval found for execution
+#### When querying the Harness Approval API, the approval details are returning with the message, No approval found for execution.

-The api will only return Approval details if there are any approval step pending for approval, If there are no such executions currently than its expected to return No Approval found for execution
+The API will only return Approval details if there are any approval step pending for approval.
+If there are no such executions currently, then its expected to return No Approval found for execution

 #### Trigger another stage with inputs in a given pipeline?

 You cannot do it if the stage is part of the same pipeline.
-However, using Pipeline A and running a custom trigger script inside it can trigger the CI stage which is part of Pipeline B.
+However, using pipeline A and running a custom trigger script inside it can trigger the CI stage which is part of pipeline B.

 #### Can I manipulate and evaluate variable expressions, such as with JEXL, conditionals or ternary operators?